They are a variety of medications that are used for some types of mental disorders, mainly schizophrenia and manic depression.

 - Some can affect your blood pressure and make you feel dizzy.

-- In high doses, some have the same parkinsonian side effects as older drugs (stiffness of the limbs).
+- Some have the same parkinsonian side effects as older drugs (stiffness of the limbs) in high doses.

 - Long-term use can cause movements of the face (tardive dyskinesia) and, rarely, of the arms or legs.